 Unless otherwise specified, the only support that will be included in the price of basic I Matter Training Courses is technical support if you have problems downloading and saving the documents or viewing the videos you can contact the Help Desk.
 If you are working with a member project, further study support may be made available through them.

-You agree therefore that you or those you are funding are participating in the I Matter Project Courses or associated consultations at your own risk and that I shall not be liable under any circumstances for any matter arising out of participation (other than for matters for which I am not legally able to exclude or limit liability).
+You agree therefore that you or those you are funding are participating in the I Matter Project Courses or associated consultations at your own risk and that Cathy Betoin nor Relationship Health Matters Ltd shall not be liable under any circumstances for any matter arising out of participation (other than for matters for which we are not legally able to exclude or limit liability).

 SAFEGUARDING AND RISK MANAGEMENT POLICY

-I Matter Training Ltd (The I Matter Project) and all directors and employees adhere to formal safeguarding responsibilities under the framework set out by HM Government 2015 Working Together policy.
+Relationship Health Matters Ltd (Previously I Matter Training Ltd -The I Matter Project) and all directors and employees adhere to formal safeguarding responsibilities under the framework set out by HM Government 2015 Working Together policy.
 We work with partners to protect children from abuse and to identify those Children and Families who are in Need of additional support services.
 Staff are recruited with care and attentiveness to child protection and safeguarding requirements and all take part in regular training to ensure that our practices are well-informed and remain up to date.

 If in the course of our contact with any parent or professional we become concerned about abuse or vulnerability of a child or adult our staff will make the appropriate referrals to local safeguarding teams.
 However most of our contact with parents is indirect and therefore any concerns will usually be discussed with member projects who will themselves have the responsibility for any referrals as appropriate.